christophhagen/Clairvoyant/README.md

 Whenever a new value is set, then the metric attempts to send all pending updates (including any previously failed values) to the remote observer using the `push` route specified above.

 The remote server must have a metric with the same `id` registered with the observer, and the metric must be configured with `canBeUpdatedByRemote = true`.

-### Receiving from other servers

-To receive a metric pushed from a remote server, configure a metric with `canBeUpdatedByRemote = true`.
-Any time a new value is received the metric will be updated with this value.
-The last value as well as history data can be accessed as with any other metric.

-### Complex types

-**To Be Documented**

 ## Usage with `swift-log`